usernamemydusername/usernamemyusername.github.io/content/submitted-papers/ACC25/index.md

 ---
-title: 'Data-driven Analysis of Multilinear Dynamical Systems through Tensor Decompositions.'
+title: 'Data-driven Analysis of Multilinear Dynamical Systems through Tensor Decompositions'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here